galczo5/mythical-angular/content/posts/signal-inputs.md

 })()
 ```

 Still no change.
-Input was not added; even in the code, it looks like something that might work.
+Input was not added, even if in the code it looks like something that might work.

 ### Inputs in functions